is-a-dev/register/CODE_OF_CONDUCT.md

 This is a Code of Conduct for any interactions in this repository.
 This includes pull requests, issues, etc.

 * **Don't be a dick** - It's not that complicated.
 Just be nice to people.
-* **Don't abuse the service** - This service is intended for developers to get a pretty url for their personal websites.
+* **Don't abuse the service** - This service is intended for developers to get a pretty URL for their personal websites.
 * **No Wrongful Uses Of The Service** - Do not use this site as a way, to promote hacking, cheating, committing fraud, and other illegal activites.
   *(cheating isn't illegal but it is still considered abuse of this service)*